JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

 * [`kotlinx.coroutines`](https://github.com/Kotlin/kotlinx.coroutines)
 * The [Ktor](https://ktor.io/) framework

-Delegating the task of serialization and deserialization from and to type-safe objects to the `kotlinx.serialization` multiplatform library helps you make the communication of data safe and practically trivial.
+Serialization and deserialization to and from type-safe objects is delegated to the `kotlinx.serialization` multiplatform library.
+This helps you make data communication safe and easy to implement.

-The output will be a simple shopping list application that allows planning your groceries.
+The output will be a simple shopping list application that allows you to plan your grocery shopping.

 * The user interface will be simple: a list of planned purchases and a field to enter new shopping items.
-* If a user clicks on an item in the shopping list, it gets removed.
+* If a user clicks on an item in the shopping list, it will be removed.
 * The user can also specify a priority level for list entries by adding an exclamation point `!`.
-This information will help to order the shopping list.
+This information will help order the shopping list.

 > For this tutorial, you are expected to have an understanding of Kotlin.
 Some knowledge about basic concepts in React
-> and Kotlin coroutines may help understand some sample code but is not strictly required.
+> and Kotlin coroutines may help understand some sample code, but it is not strictly required.
 >
 {type="tip"}

 ## Create the project

 Clone the [project repository](https://github.com/kotlin-hands-on/jvm-js-fullstack) from GitHub and open it in IntelliJ IDEA.
-This template already includes all the configuration and required dependencies for all project parts: JVM, JS, and the common code.
+This template already includes all of the configuration and required dependencies for all of the project parts: JVM, JS, and the common code.

 You don't need to change the Gradle configuration throughout this tutorial.
-So if you want to get right to programming, feel free to move on directly to the [next section](#build-the-backend).
+If you want to get right to programming, feel free to move on directly to the [next section](#build-the-backend).

 Alternatively, you can get an understanding of the configuration and project setup in the `build.gradle.kts` file to